raimohanska/lonna/README.md

 ```

 To break this down a bit, we start with `L.fromEvent(window, "scroll")` which gives us an `L.EventStream` that represents the
 Window "scroll" events as an observable stream.
-See EventStream chapter.
+See the [EventStream](#eventstream) chapter for more.
 Then we use `L.toStatelessProperty` which creates a
 Property that's updated each time an event occurs in the given EventStream and gets it's current value using the given function.
 In this case the value is got from `window.scrollY`.

+Now because the Property created by `L.toStatelessProperty` is stateless and extracts its value from an external source on demand, there's no need for cleaning up listeners like in the Atom-based approach above.
+The result Property will start and stop listening to events based on the subscribers added to the Property itself.
+Which of course means that you'll need to deal with subscription lifecycle but that's something you'll have to deal with anyway and depending on your toolkit this will be more or less automated.
+See [Subscription Lifecycle](#subscription-lifecycle) for more.

 ### Unidirectional data flow